Lenonkoech/AuctionManagementDB/README.md

 - `comment`: Optional comment accompanying the rating.
 - `created_at`: Timestamp of when the rating was given.

+### PaymentMethods Table
+Stores information about users payment mathods for making transactions.

+- `paymId`: Unique identifier for each payment type of a user (Primary key).
+- `user_id`: Reference to the user whom the payment method belongs to (Foreign key).
+- `type`: Type of payment maethod (card,paypal,M-pesa,other).
+- `details`: The details of the payment methods e.g phone number for M-pesa payment.
+- `holderName`: The name registered to the payment method.
+- `expiryDate`: The expiry date of the payment method where applicable.
+- `CVV`: Applicable to cards only.

 ## Relationships

 - **Users** can create multiple **Auctions**.